Control of vertex probability via edge-weight modulation in continuous-time quantum walks: CTQWs on weighted tree graphs

-Quantum walks on star graphs have been the subject of some works in the literature.
-For instance, Xu showed that quantum walks starting from the root vertex on star graphs have transport equivalent to a complete graph of the same size \cite{xu2009exact}.
-Adding extra edges to star graphs boosts the spreading of such walks \cite{anishchenko2012enhancing}.
-Searching for structural anomalies in such graphs via quantum walks was also studied \cite{feldman2010finding,hillery2012quantum,cottrell2014finding}.
+Quantum walks on star graphs have been studied extensively.
+For instance, Xu showed that quantum walks starting from the root vertex of a star graph exhibit transport behavior equivalent to that of a complete graph of the same size \cite{xu2009exact}.
+Adding extra edges to star graphs enhances spreading of quantum walks \cite{anishchenko2012enhancing}, and several works have investigated the use of quantum walks to detect structural anomalies in such graphs \cite{feldman2010finding,hillery2012quantum,cottrell2014finding}.

-Here, our starting point is the weighted star graph $S_n$ with $n+1$ vertices having the degree scaled by $J$.
-Then, $S_n$ has $n$ vertices of degree $J$ and one central vertex of degree $nJ$ as shown in Fig.~\ref{Fig1}.